opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Only allow flex services that arrive very close to the destination.

 Useful for when you advertise the service as "driving the passenger home".
-Close is defined as less than 2 minutes of walking.
+"Close" is defined as less than 2 minutes of walking.

 <h3 id="rd_if_groupedOtherThanSameLegsMaxCostMultiplier">groupedOtherThanSameLegsMaxCostMultiplier</h3>